pack-smith/documentation/docs/src/guide/utilities/Check-Utilities/isFunction.md

 # isFunction

-Checks whether the provided value is a function or not.
+Checks whether the provided value is a `function`.

 ## Parameters